-In 2018-2019 five investigations were referred to student conduct; all five have resulted in charges proceeding; three resulted in a responsible finding for at least one charge issued.
-Two cases are not resolved.
+In 2019-2020 three investigations were referred to student conduct; two included a finding by investigators that there was a reasonable basis to proceed with conduct charges.
+Both resulted in charges proceeding, and both resulted in a responsible finding for at least one charge issued.